awsdocs/aws-cdk-guide/v2/stack_how_to_create_multiple_stacks.md

 cdk destroy MyEastCdkStack
 ```

 The destroy operation fails if there is anything stored in the stack's bucket\.
 There shouldn't be if you've only followed the instructions in this topic\.
-But if you did put something in the bucket, you must delete the bucket's contents, but not the bucket itself, using the AWS Management Console or the AWS CLI before destroying the stack\.
+But if you did put something in the bucket, you must delete the bucket contents before destroying the stack\. \(Do not delete the bucket itself\.\) Use the AWS Management Console or the AWS CLI to delete the bucket contents\.